-NOTE - The MT_CI signals at the input of the G-ACh insertion process and at output of the G-ACh extraction process are not input/output signals of the initiation/target MEPs but signals which are internal to these MEPs.
+NOTE - The MT_CI signals at the input of the G-ACh insertion process and at the output of the G-ACh extraction process are not input/output signals of the initiation/target MEPs but signals which are internal to these MEPs.

-The processes shown in Figure 8-26 are described further below, with the exception of the G-ACh insertion and extraction processes, which are described in clause 8.1.
+The processes shown in Figure 8-26 are described further below, with the exception of the G-ACh insertion and extraction processes which are described in clause 8.1.

-The relevant Management Information (MI) and Remote Information (RI) used by these processes depend on the OAM function to be performed and are defined in the following sub-clauses.
+The relevant management information (MI) and remote information (RI) used by these processes depends on the OAM function to be performed and is defined in the following subclauses.

-The detailed specification of all the OAM processes, including further process decomposition and the interface between them, is OAM protocol-specific and therefore outside the scope of this Recommendation.
+The detailed specification of all the OAM processes, including further process decomposition and the interface between them, is OAM protocol specific and therefore outside the scope of this Recommendation.

-OAM control processes
+OAM control processes: